pdf2htmlEX/pdf2htmlEX/buildScripts/Readme.md

   `pdf2htmlEX/pdf2htmlEX/test` directory.
 See the `pdf2htmlEX/pdf2htmlEx/test` directory's Readme file for details.

-- **`uploadDebianArchive`**: Upload the `pdf2htmlEX` Debian archive to both the GitHub releases page, as well as the LaunchPad ppa.

-  This script has not yet been implemented.

 - **`uploadDockerImage`**: Upload the `pdf2htmlEX` Docker image to Docker hub repository associated to the docker hub users specified in the `DOCKER_USERNAME` environement variable.